How to Treat Hemorrhoids at Home

 • Stand and stretch regularly

-• Walk for a few minutes every hour
+• Walk a few minutes every hour

 Improve Bathroom Habits

-• Using soft toilet paper
+• Use soft toilet paper

-These habits help reduce irritation and pressure.
+These practices help reduce irritation and pressure.

 Maintain a Healthy Weight

-Maintaining a healthy weight may reduce the risk of hemorrhoids and improve symptoms.
+Excess weight increases pressure on rectal veins.
+Maintaining a healthy weight through diet and exercise can reduce hemorrhoid risk and improve symptoms.

 When Home Treatment May Not Be Enough